From Lisbon to Lourinhã, we share the top museums in Portugal that offer a glimpse into the history and culture of the vibrant country.

 6. The Biscainhos Museum

 Located in a beautifully preserved 17th-century palace in Braga, the Museu dos Biscainhos is a definite must-visit for art and history buffs.
 The museum exhibits permanent collections of 17th and 18th-century art, mostly donated from private collections.
-These include Baroque furniture and ceramics, European glasswork, Chinese porcelain, and Portuguese and European paintings.
+These include Baroque furniture and ceramics, European glasswork, Chinese porcelain, as well as Portuguese and European paintings.
 Each year, the palace enthralls visitors with its magnificent gardens, built on three levels, surrounded by a fortress wall.
 Furthermore, the palace and gardens reveal a glimpse into the daily life of 17th-century nobility; as well as the chaplains, servants, and slaves that lived there.

 Museu dos Biscainhos, Rua dos Biscainhos, Braga 4700-415, Portugal